What Is Asthma?

-Swelling of the airway lining is the most common feature of asthma.
+- Swelling of the lining of the airways is the most common feature of asthma.
 Most people who have asthma have some degree of swelling of their lungs lining all the time.

-Blockage causes tightening of the muscles that surround the airways.
+- Blockage of airflow in the airways causes tightening of the muscles that surround the airways.

 The exposure to certain stimuli, called triggers, create more swelling of the airways, which blocks the movement of air in and out of the lungs.